 On October 11, 2022, the Company entered into an office lease agreement with Regus to lease approximately 491 rentable square feet of office space located at 1500 District Avenue, Burlington, MA 01803.
-The lease is on a month-to-month basis commencing on February 1, 2023, with a monthly payment of \$8,290.
+In January 2024, the Company renewed the month-to-month lease agreement commencing on February 1, 2024, with a monthly payment of \$8,697.
 The Company has elected to not recognize the lease agreement on the balance sheet as the term of the agreement is 12 months or less.